Curriculum Overview – September 2019

 Reading & Phonics

-Find out what we are reading in class and recommended books here
+Find out more about our Reading, what we are reading in class and recommended books here

 We use jolly phonics to support our teaching of Letters and Sounds as well as interactive games from websites like Phonics Play and other online resources.